Jacques Du Brœucq

 Saint Bartholomew, in the Saint Waltrude Collegiate Church in Mons.

-Jacques du Broeucq (c.1505 – c.1584) was a sculptor and architect from Southern Netherlands, who is believed to have spent c.
+Jacques Du Brœucq (c.1505 – c.1584) was a sculptor and architect from the Southern Netherlands, who is believed to have spent c.
 1530-35 in Italy.

-Jacques du Broeucq was born and died in Mons and is perhaps best known as the teacher of Giambologna in Antwerp.
+Jacques Du Brœucq was born and died in Mons and is perhaps best known as the teacher of Giambologna in Antwerp.

-Du Broeucq rebuilt Binche Palace south of Brussels for Queen Mary of Hungary, governess of the Spanish Netherlands, in 1545–49; Binche, the center of Mary's patronage, was intended to rival Fontainebleau; it was demolished by the soldiers of Henry II of France in 1554.
+Du Brœucq rebuilt Binche Palace south of Brussels for Queen Mary of Hungary, governess of the Spanish Netherlands, in 1545–49; Binche, the center of Mary's patronage, was intended to rival Fontainebleau; it was demolished by the soldiers of Henry II of France in 1554.

 He also designed the castle of Boussu and Château of Mariemont.

-One of his most famous apprentice was Jean Boulogne, better known as Giovanni Bologne or Giambologna.
+One of his most famous apprentices was Jean Boulogne, better known as Giovanni Bologne or Giambologna.